BobbyDigital2491/Triple-C-Conference/README.md

 <br/>
 <br/>
 <br/>
-Triple C Conference Center is a place
+Triple C Conference Center is a place to host
 <br/>
 Created with Next JS